 Projects may be nominated by any individual or group.
-But to avoid duplication of effort we do encourage coordination through local or state water-resources groups such as your local county or conservation district, the Montana Association of Counties (MACO) or Montana Association of Conservation Districts (MACD).
+Project sponsors have no financial or administrative responsibilities, but may be asked to help establish contacts in the community.
+To avoid duplication of effort, we will identify and encourage coordination between nominating groups if similar proposals are submitted.
+Project sponsors are also encouraged to engage local or state water-resources groups such as your local county or conservation district, the Montana Association of Counties (MACo) or Montana Association of Conservation Districts (MACD) to identify potential project sponsor partners.